 |SDK Package Size||3.69 MB to 7.75 MB|

 |Audio Anti-packet-loss Rate||70% (uplink and downlink)|

-The Agora Native SDK for Voice Call is supported on platforms such as iOS, Android, Windows, macOS, Electron, Linux, Web, and WeChat mini-programs, and allows for cross-platform connections.
+The Agora Native SDK for Voice Call is supported on platforms such as iOS, Android, Windows, macOS, Electron, Linux, and Web, and allows for cross-platform connections.
 The following is a list of supported platforms and their versions.